-Las Calandrias is an advanced gold-silver project located in Santa Cruz province, southern Argentina.
+Las Calandrias is an advanced gold-silver project located immediately adjacent to the recently-commissioned Minera Don Nicolas mining operation in Santa Cruz province, southern Argentina.
 The project currently contains two main mineralized zones: i) the bulk-tonnage, dome-hosted Calandria Sur deposit and ii) the high-grade Calandria Norte and Morena vein/breccia deposits.
 The Company also owns 230 square kilometres of surface rights (the "Estancia Las Calandrias") which cover the known deposits at Las Calandrias.

-On June 18, 2019 the Company reported that 92% gold recoveries were returned from preliminary bottle roll leach tests performed on two high-grade, composite drill core samples from the Calandria Norte and Morena vein/breccia zones at the Las Calandrias Project.
+Work at the Las Calandrias project during 2019 was restricted to metallurgical testwork on high-grade gold-silver samples from the Calandria Norte and Morena vein/breccia systems.
+On June 18, 2019 the Company reported that 92% gold recoveries were returned from preliminary bottle roll leach tests performed on two composite drill core samples from the Calandria Norte and Morena vein/breccia zones.
 The leach tests were performed in Parksville, British Columbia by Blue Coast Research ("Blue Coast"), with the main objectives being to i) confirm the high gold recoveries returned from earlier LeachWELL tests performed on Calandria Norte mineralization and ii) provide high-level metallurgical data on the potential compatibility of the high-grade Calandria Norte and Morena gold mineralization with the processing circuits utilized in industry-standard gold-silver leach circuit.